jnhthomp/ClassNotes/React/Course/04-StateAndEvents.md

 ```
 const [title, setTitle] = useState(props.title);
 ```
-Now when the component is caleld and useState is initially called it will take the value of props.title and assign it to a variable called `title`
+Now when the component is called and useState is initially called it will take the value of props.title and assign it to a variable called `title`
 This variable will be monitored for changes that are made by using the `setTitle` method which is returned by `useState` along with the state variable

 Now we can remove the title variable that we used before as well as the value assignment in `clickHandler` (we don't have to change the call to `title` in our returned jsx)